helenduz/CLI-TCP-chatroom/README.md

 # CLI-TCP-chatroom
 A simple command-line chatroom implemented with socket programming in C. Multiple clients can send messages to the group.
+This is a personal project I did while I was self-studying Computer Networks.

 ## How to Run the Program
 1. Compile the files with `make`.
 If you need to compile the files separately, then use `make client` or `make server`.